-Terra cotta or terra-cotta, generally known as Terracotta, translates to “baked clay” in Italian.
+Terra cotta or terra-cotta, generally known as Terracotta, translates to “baked earth” in Italian.
 One of the perfect definitions for, what is terracotta made of?
 Therefore, terracotta can be understood as earthenware, a ceramic made from clay.
 This ceramic could be glazed or unglazed.
 The origin of terracotta is generally used for sculptures made in stoneware and even for several practical uses such as vessels or flower pots, wastewater and regular water pipes, bricks, roofing tiles, and embellished surfaces in building constructions.
 This term also refers to the typical brownish-orange colour of terracotta pottery.

 History and Importance of Terracotta pottery